Mary Hunter (M. Couns. Pg Cert CBT. MBACP. )

 My training as a counsellor was at the University of Edinburgh.
 It encompassed both the person-centered and psychodynamic approaches.
 I see my job as being to create a safe, therapeutic space in which issues can be explored at depth.
 In line with person-centered and the more modern psychodynamic thinking, I believe the development of a deep, trusting relationship is, in itself, healing and facilitates growth and positive change.

-What I have noticed consistently in my practice is that as people explore their issues they automatically start to make positive changes in their lives, particularly in their relationships.
+What I have noticed consistently in my practice is that as people explore their issues they automatically start to feel differently about themselves and make positive changes in their lives; in the way they treat themselves and in their relationships.
 It can seem almost magical at times.
 As we change, the world around us also changes.

 I have also been a mental health nurse since 2002 and this has given me a breadth and depth of experience in working with all kinds of problems.
 I don't think you necessarily have to have a "problem" or a diagnosis to come into therapy though.
 Often people just have a sense of dissatisfaction or want to explore issues in a safe, confidential place.